 The Washington State Board of Health (Board) has the duty under RCW 70.83.050 to define and adopt rules for screening Washington-born infants for heritable conditions.
 Chapter 246-650-020 WAC lists conditions for which all newborns must be screened.
 Members of the public, staff at Department of Health (Department), and/or Board members can request that the Board review a particular condition for possible inclusion in the newborn screening (NBS) panel.

-In order to To determine which conditions to include in the newborn screening NBS panel.
-The Board convenes an newborn screening technical advisory committee (TAC) to evaluate candidate conditions using guiding principles and an established set of criteria.
+To determine which conditions to include in the NBS panel the Board convenes a newborn screening technical advisory committee (TAC) to evaluate candidate conditions using guiding principles and an established set of criteria.

-The following is a description of This document describes the Qualifying Assumption, Guiding Principles, and Criteria which the Board has approved in order to evaluate conditions for possible inclusion in the newborn screening panel.
-The Washington State Board of Health Board and Department of Health apply the qualifying assumption.
-The Board-appointed Newborn Screening Advisory Committee TAC applies the following three guiding principles and evaluates the five criteria in order to make recommendations to the Board on which condition(s) to include in the state's required NBS panel.
+This document describes the Qualifying Assumption, Guiding Principles, and Criteria the Board has approved to evaluate conditions for possible inclusion in the newborn screening panel.
+The Board and Department apply the qualifying assumption.
+The Board-appointed Newborn Screening TAC applies the following three guiding principles and evaluates the criteria to make recommendations to the Board on which condition(s) to include in the state's required NBS panel.